gomags/gomags/README.md

 ### Hi there 👋.
 I'm Gopi!

+I'm a Data Science and Analytics professional with a strong passion for leveraging data to drive business growth and make informed decisions.

-I am a Machine Learning and Data Science graduate student at the University of Southern California and a data science professional with 3+ years of experience solving complex business problems for CPG, Retail, Marketing and Pharma industries using advanced analytics, statistics, and machine learning.
+Hands-on experience of 3+ years in providing high-impact solutions to complex business problems for CPG (FMCG), Retail and Pharma industry verticals using advanced analytics, statistics and machine learning.

-I'm proficient in developing and scaling solutions for businesses using various frameworks such as Python, R, SQL, Excel, Machine Learning, Tableau, PowerBI and Git.
-Additionally, my expertise extends to deep learning algorithms, cloud computing, and NLP applications.
+Proficient in various developing, scaling and deploying machine learning solution frameworks along with expertise in Predictive Analytics, Python, R, SQL, Spark, AWS, R Shiny, Tableau, PowerBI, MATLAB, C++, Git, deep learning, cloud and NLP applications.

 In my GitHub repository, you will find various projects and code samples that demonstrate my ability to solve real-world problems using machine learning and data science.
 Some of the projects include  predictive modeling, image classification, natural language processing and data structures using Python.